Weightlifting

 Today’s popular running shoe design was not readily available until the 1970s, a result of Frank Shorter kick-starting the American running craze by winning the ABC Sports-televised 1972 Olympic Games marathon.
 Around this time American lifters could choose from several foreign (Poland, Finland, etc.) manufactured weightlifting shoes, costing about $20 a pair.
 Noting the increased demand, even York Barbell Company had a shoe available.

-Cognizant of trends, the German company Adidas (technically, adidas), with the help of American lifting hero Tommy Kono, developed their first weightlifting shoe about the same time.
+Cognizant of trends, the German company Adidas (technically, Adidas), with the help of American lifting hero Tommy Kono, developed their first weightlifting shoe at about the same time.
 The retail price was an outrageous $59 per pair.
-Today’s best adidas and Nike weightlifting shoes retail for $200 per pair.
+Today’s best Adidas and Nike weightlifting shoes retail for $200 per pair.

 trainer holding weightlifting shoe